Increasing Database Size Limit in Exchange Server Standard

 Description: Exchange store MBX1: The logical size of this database (the logical size equals the physical size of the .edb file minus the logical free space) is 10302 GB.
 This database size has exceeded the size limit of 1024 GB, configured in registry key Database Size Limit in Gb at SYSTEM->CurrentControlSet->Services->MSExchangeIS->EXC2->Private-database GUID.

-The fact is that the maximum database size in Exchange Standard is strictly limited to 1024 GB.
-However, you can increase this limit
+Because the maximum database size in Exchange Standard is strictly limited to 1024 GB (1 TB), the database is automatically unmounted if it exceeds this limit.

 1. To do this, you need to get the mailbox database GUID: